Bella5968/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays the last 10 lines of the /etc/passwd file.
 ## 5-firstlines
 This script displays the first 10 lines of the /etc/passwd file.
+## 6-third_line
+This script displays the third line of the file iacta.